pandichef/indjections/README.md

 django-hijack = "*"
 ```

-To install these package, you just have to run a Django management command:
+To install these packages, you just have to run a Django management command:
 ```
 python manage.py indject
 ```